Gyvastis/Tumblr-Image-Scraper/README.md

 Basic usage:
 `ruby tumblr_scraper.rb <username> <directory to download> <number of images to download>`

-The only required parameter is the Tumblr username: the current working directory is the default download location, and 9000 is (currently) the default max images.
-There is a random few-second pause between images so that no one accidentally slams Tumblrs servers.
+The only required parameter is the Tumblr *username*.

 Happy scraping!